bluesky-social/proposals/0004-oauth/README.md

 +-----------------+         +-------------------------------------------------+
 ```

-This figure was taken from the section 6.2.1 of [DRAFT-OAUTH-BROWSER-BASED-APPS].
+This figure was taken from the section 6.2.1 of [draft-oauth-browser-based-apps][DRAFT-OAUTH-BROWSER-BASED-APPS].
 In this scenario, the browser obtains tokens from the Token-Mediating Backend and uses them to access the Resource Server (J).

 In this architecture, the authorization flow works as follows: